acenteno320/Data_Analysis_with_Northwind_DB/Sales_Analysis_&_Clients_Northwind.md

-# "From Data to Decisions: Exploring Northwind with SQL and Power BI"
+# "From Data to Decisions: Exploring Northwind with SQL and Power BI"<br/>

+The following stages will be developed to carry out the data analysis process using the Northwind database:<br/>

-Stage 1: Understanding the Context
+Stage 1: Understanding the Context<br/>
-– Review of the Northwind data model and analysis objectives.
+– Review of the Northwind data model and analysis objectives.<br/>

-Stage 2: Data Preparation and Cleaning
+Stage 2: Data Preparation and Cleaning<br/>
-– Identification of relevant tables and relationships.
+– Identification of relevant tables and relationships.<br/>
-– Review of data consistency.
+– Review of data consistency.<br/>

-Stage 3: Exploratory Analysis Using SQL Queries
+Stage 3: Exploratory Analysis Using SQL Queries<br/>
-– Analysis of sales by employee, top-selling products, etc.
+– Analysis of sales by employee, top-selling products, and tables needed for queries.<br/>

-Stage 4: Visualization in Power BI
+Stage 4: Visualization in Power BI<br/>
-– Creation of dashboards with bar charts, line graphs, and KPIs.
+– Creation of dashboards with bar charts, line graphs, and KPIs.<br/>

-Stage 5: Conclusions and Recommendations
+Stage 5: Conclusions and Recommendations<br/>
-– Key insights and how they can support business decision-making.
+– Key insights and how they can support business decision-making.<br/>

+## Executing the Process

-## Stage 1 : Analyzing Objectives
+### Stage 1 : Analyzing Objectives<br/>
 For this stage, we define the objectives clear and precise of the information that we want to obtain at the end in our reports of visualizations. <br>

-### Analyze Northwind's sales and customer database to gain key insights into:<br>
+Analyze Northwind's sales and customer database to gain key insights into:<br>
 1.Best-selling products<br/>
 2.Sales distributioni by region<br/>
 3.Highest-performing employees<br/>
 4.Most frequent customers<br/>
 5.Average sales by product category<br/>

-## SQL query structure<br/>
+### Stage 2: Data Preparation and Cleaning<br/>
+At this stage, the Northwind database is already clean, with well-defined relationships and consistent data.
+No additional data cleaning was required.<br/>

+### Stage 3: Exploratory Analysis Using SQL Queries<br/>
+The following are the different queries executed to retrieve the information needed to address the defined objectives.<br>

 a.)
 Total Sales by Region. <br/>
 Objective : View total sales by country and the most productive region.<br/>